List of video games featuring Spider-Man: Atari 2600 (1982)

 In 1982, Parker Brothers published a game for the Atari 2600 (and its clone system, the Sears Video Arcade) titled Spider-Man.
 The action game involves climbing a skyscraper, capturing criminals and defusing bombs set by the Green Goblin.
 It supports two players.

 The game is similar to the 1980 arcade video game Crazy Climber.
 It is a variation on its gameplay format, with added web shooting and swinging abilities.

 Questprobe (1984)

 In 1984, Scott Adams released the second in the Questprobe series of text adventure games.
 The second in the series was titled Questprobe: Spider-Man, and involved Spider-Man hunting for a series of gems at the behest of a mysterious character named the "Chief Examiner".
-The game was ported to the Commodore 64, Commodore 16, Atari 8-bit family, ZX Spectrum, PC, Amstrad CPC, and the Apple II.
+The game was ported to the Commodore 64, Commodore 16, Atari 8-bit computers, ZX Spectrum, IBM PC, Amstrad CPC, and the Apple II.
 This was a first-person-perspective graphical adventure game, with commands entered textually.